Building an energy future that is affordable, reliable and clean

 Our focus is to continue a balanced electric generation mix, while taking the following actions:

-- Investing in cost-effective, zero-carbon, renewable generation
+- Investing in cost-effective, low- or no-emitting renewable and natural gas generation

 - Retiring older, less efficient fossil-fueled units